-Before starting the refrigerator, verify that the main Propane gas valve is in the on position.
+Before starting the refrigerator, verify that the main propane gas valve is in the on position.
 The refrigerator is equipped with a semi-automatic energy selector (AES) control system.
-It can be set to select either 120 volt or Propane gas operation, automatically, if desired.
+It can be set to select either 120 volt or propane gas operation, automatically, if desired.

-Most Propane gas appliances used in recreational vehicles are vented to the outside of the vehicle.
+Most propane gas appliances used in recreational vehicles are vented to the outside of the vehicle.
 When parked close to a gasoline pump it is possible that the gasoline fumes could enter this type of appliance and ignite the burner flame causing a fire or explosion.
 Use caution when refueling.

 A 12 volt power supply must be available for the electronic control panel to function.
 The shore line must be plugged in, or the optional generator running, to operate in the 120 volt mode.
-The main Propane gas valve must be open for operation in the Propane mode.
+The main propane gas valve must be open for operation in the propane mode.
 To start the refrigerator, press the main power ON/OFF button to the ON position.

 To use the 2-way Auto Mode, push the AUTO/GAS mode selector into the ON position.
 If 120 volt is available, the AC mode indicator light will be illuminated designating AC operation.
 If 120 volt is not available, the gas mode indicator light will be illuminated.
 The control system will automatically switch to gas operation.
 To operate on gas only, push the AUTO/GAS mode selector until the gas indicator light has lit.
 After 45 seconds the burner should be ignited and operating normally.
 The initial start up may take longer than 45 seconds in order to allow the air to be purged from the gas line.
-If the gas does not ignite within 45 seconds, the check indicator light will illuminates and the gas mode light will go off.
-If the check indicator light illuminates and the gas mode.
+If the gas does not ignite within 45 seconds, the check indicator light will illuminate and the gas mode light will go off.
+If the check indicator light illuminates and the gas mode indicator light is off, then the controls have failed to ignite the burner in the gas mode.
 When the check indicator light is on, press the main power ON/OFF button to the off position to reset.
-Do not continue to reset the gas operation if the check indicator light is of illuminate after several tries.
+Do not continue to reset the gas operation if the check indicator light continues to illuminate after several tries.